tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-16-best-friend-forever.markdown

 It is not like I can implement [Johnson's algorithm](https://en.wikipedia.org/wiki/Johnson%27s_algorithm) for finding cycles within two hours.
 [My solution](https://github.com/tdongsi/python/blob/master/CodeJam/codejam/y2016/codejam.py) is to check if my thinking is correct.

-Note that one mistake we might make is to treat each "path" (found from cycles of length 2) as a solution candidate instead of combining them into a candidate (Note **"one ore more"** in observation 3).
+Note that one mistake we might make is to treat each "path" (found from cycles of length 2) as a solution candidate instead of combining them into a candidate (Note **"one or more"** in observation 3).
 The reason is that all the "paths" can be chained together to form a larger cycle (see graph below).
 My first solution was rejected for Small Input dataset due to this mistake.
 Again, by plotting test cases in the Small dataset, the following test case would came up and makes me realize my mistake: